Delhi reports 59 fresh COVID-19 cases, lowest daily rise so far this year | Health

 Delhi reports 59 fresh COVID-19 cases, lowest daily rise so far this year

-The national capital reported 59 cases of COVID-19, the lowest this year so far, and two deaths on Monday, according to data shared by the health department here.The case positivity rate has dipped to 0.10 per cent.
+The national capital reported 59 cases of COVID-19 on Monday, the lowest this year so far, as the positivity rate dipped to 0.10 per cent, according to data shared by the health department here.The city also reported two deaths on Monday.

 - Country: